Workers in this group create products and concepts that have practical or aesthetic purposes.

-Craft and fine artists use a variety of materials and techniques to create art for sale and exhibition.
-Craft artists create handmade objects, such as pottery, glassware, textiles, and other objects that are designed to be functional.
-Fine artists, including painters, sculptors, and illustrators, create original works of art for their aesthetic value, rather than for a functional one.
+Craft and fine artists use a variety of materials and techniques to create original works of art for sale and exhibition.
+Craft artists create objects, such as pottery, glassware, and textiles, that are designed to be functional.
+Fine artists, including painters, sculptors, and illustrators, create pieces of art more for aesthetics than for function.

 Fashion designers create original clothing, accessories, and footwear.
 They sketch designs, select fabrics and patterns, and give instructions on how to make the products they design.

-Floral designers, also called florists, cut and arrange live, dried, and silk flowers and greenery to make decorative displays.
-They also help customers select flowers, containers, ribbons, and other accessories.
+Floral designers, also called florists, arrange live, dried, and silk flowers and greenery to make decorative displays.
+They also help customers select flowers and containers, ribbons, and other accessories.